 Airborne Allergens: Cat Dander

-Scientific Name: Fel D1 (
+Scientific Name: Fel D1 (Felis Domestica)

 For years it was thought that cat fur was to blame for people’s allergies.
 It turns out that cats produce a protein called Fel D1, a glycoprotein found in pieces of dry cat skin that become airborne when cats groom their coats.
 The protein is also in cat saliva.
 Male cats produce more Fel D1 than female cats.